Foamimi/Septimus-Extended---NPC-Overhaul/README.md

 v1.1
    - Removed Bijin AIO for USSEP as it was redundant with Bijin Fixes (AIO or Separate).
    - Re-numbered the overhauls to reflect removal.
-   - Added Lalup's NPCs - Creation Club
+   - Added Lalup's NPCs - Creation Club (be sure to compact this overhaul, too!)
    - Added Lalup's NPCs - Creation Club - Salt and Wind

 **Works with version 4.1.0 of Septimus.**